hyva-themes/magento2-hyva-admin/readme.md

 All existing grids and forms are not affected.
 They remain unchanged.
 Hyva_Admin exists to improve the developer experience while creating new grids.

-In future, Hyva_Admin will support creating forms, too (this [issue](https://github.com/hyva-themes/magento2-hyva-admin/issues/36) tracks progress).
+In the future, Hyva_Admin will support creating forms, too (this [issue](https://github.com/hyva-themes/magento2-hyva-admin/issues/36) tracks progress).

 ## Relationship with frontend Hyvä-Themes